brewinski/pop-loader/README.md

 - The CRXJS plugin automatically handles manifest generation
 - Content scripts should be placed in `src/content/`
 - Popup UI should be placed in `src/popup/`
+- Background worker code should be placed in `src/background`